-1. How to increase C drive disk space for Windows 2008 server
+1. How to increase disk space of C drive in Windows server

 Many types of files are writing into system partition C continuously, it will be full sooner or later.
 Windows 2008 servers have running many years, so most of server administrators encountered this issue.
 In this situation, it costs such a long time to recreate partitions and restore everything from backup.

-With disk partition software, you can increase disk space of C drive from other partitions.
-Shrink any data volume, then part of free unused space will be converted to Unallocated.
+With disk partition software, you can increase disk space of C drive by moving free space from other partitions.
+Shrink a volume on the same disk, then part of free unused space will be converted to Unallocated.
 Unallocated space can be moved and combined to system C drive.
-By this method, you can increase C drive disk space in Windows Server 2008 without losing data.
+In this way, you can increase C drive disk space in Windows Server 2008/2012/2016/2019/2022 without losing data.
 Operating System, programs, Windows services and anything else keep the same with before.

 Download NIUBI Partition Editor, you'll see all disk partitions with structure and other information on the right, available operations to selected disk or partition are listed on the left and by right clicking.
 In Disk 0, there is drive C, D, E and a system reserved partition, original size of partition C is 40GB.

-How to extend disk space of system C: drive in Windows Server 2008 R2:
+How to extend disk space of C: drive in Windows Server 2008 R2 and other versions:

 Step 2: Right click C: drive and select "Resize/Move Volume" again, drag right border towards right in the pop-up window.